.

 It should be remembered that Rutherford’s The Due Right of Prebyteries (1644) itself was his critical review of both Mather’s ‘Church Government and Church Covenant Discussed’ (1643) and Cotton’s ‘The Way Of The Churches Of Christ In New-England’, whose manuscript was widely circulated in England even a few years before its publication in 1645.”

-Norton, John – The Answer to the Whole Set of Questions of the Celebrated Mr. William Apollonius… looking toward the resolution of certain controversies concerning church government now being agitated in England Buy 1648 196 pp.
+Norton, John – The Answer to the Whole Set of Questions of the Celebrated Mr. William Apollonius… looking toward the resolution of certain controversies concerning church government now being agitated in England Buy (1648) 196 pp. ToC

 This is in response to Apollonius’s work above.
-See here for background to this work.
+See background to this work and this review and this review.

 Hooker, Thomas